SciML/DiffEqDocs.jl/docs/src/types/jump_types.md

 \frac{du}{dt} = f(u,p,t) + Σgᵢ(u,t)dWⁱ + Σ c_i(u,p,t)dp_i
 ```

-## Regular, Variable, Constant Rate and Mass Action Jumps
+## Types of Jumps: Regular, Variable, Constant Rate and Mass Action

-A `RegularJump` is a set of jumps that do not make structural changes to the underlying
+A `RegularJump` is a set of jumps that do not make structural changes to the
-equation.
-These kinds of jumps only change values of the dependent variable (`u`)
+underlying equation.
+These kinds of jumps only change values of the dependent
-and thus can be treated in an inexact manner.
-Other jumps, such as those which
+variable (`u`) and thus can be treated in an inexact manner.
+Other jumps, such
-change the size of `u`, require exact handling which is also known as time-adaptive
+as those which change the size of `u`, require exact handling which is also
-jumping and can only be specified as a `ConstantRateJump` or a `VariableRateJump`.
+known as time-adaptive jumping.
+These can only be specified as a
+`ConstantRateJump`, `MassActionJump`, or a `VariableRateJump`.

-We denote a jump as variable rate if its rate function is dependent on values which
+We denote a jump as variable rate if its rate function is dependent on values
-may change between constant rate jumps.
-For example, if there are multiple jumps
+which may change between constant rate jumps.
+For example, if there are multiple
-whose rates only change when one of them occur, than that set of jumps is a constant
+jumps whose rates only change when one of them occur, than that set of jumps is
-rate jump.
-If the jump's rate depends on the differential equation, time, or
+a constant rate jump.
+If a jump's rate depends on the differential equation,
-by some value which changes outside of some constant rate jump, then it is denoted
+time, or by some value which changes outside of any constant rate jump, then it
-as variable.
+is denoted as variable.

-`RegularJump`s are optimized for regular jumping algorithms like tau-leaping and
-hybrid algorithms. `ConstantRateJump`s and `MassActionJump`s are optimized for
-SSA algorithms. `ConstantRateJump`s and `VariableRateJump`s can
-be added to standard DiffEq algorithms since they are simply callbacks, while
-`RegularJump`s require special algorithms. `MassActionJump`s are currently specialized
-for pure discrete SSA simulations.

 A `MassActionJump` is a specialized representation for a collection of constant rate
 jumps that can each be interpreted as a standard mass action reaction.
 For systems